David Thomas Gwynne-Vaughan

-David Thomas Gwynne-Vaughan FRSE FLS MRIA (12 March 1871 – 4 September 1915) was a 20th-century Welsh botanist and paleobotanist, specialising in fossilised plants (especially ferns).
+David Thomas Gwynne-Vaughan FRSE FLS MRIA (12 March 1871 – 4 September 1915) was a Welsh botanist and academic who specialised in ferns.
+He was associated with Queen Margaret College, Birkbeck College, Queen's College, Belfast, and Reading University.

-Life
+Early life

-He was born on 12 March 1871 at Royston House in Llandovery in Wales, the eldest son of Henry Thomas Gwynne-Vaughan of Cynghordy, and his wife, Elizabeth Thomas.
-His mother died in 1874 when he was still very young.
-He was educated at Monmouth School then studied Natural Sciences at Christ's College, Cambridge, graduating in 1893.
-He then worked for some time at the Jodrell Laboratory in Kew.
+Gwynne-Vaughan was born on 12 March 1871 at Royston House in Llandovery, Caernarvonshire, Wales.
+He was the eldest son of Henry Thomas Gwynne-Vaughan of Cynghordy and Elizabeth Thomas.
+His mother died in 1874.

-Academic career
+He was educated at Monmouth School, graduating in 1882.
+He studied natural sciences at Christ's College, Cambridge, graduating with a first class for part I of the natural sciences tripos in 1893.
+He did not continue with part II of his studies at Cambridge and, instead, taught science for a year.

+Career

-After a period of his life, traveling overseas visiting exotic locations with a group of young British academics and adventures, among them his second-cousin "Gwyn" Sir Gwynneth de Candia Vaughan son of Arthur Powys-Vaughan and countess Clelia de Candia, daughter of the famous count Mario the Tenor, David spent the year of 1896 in the Amazon rainforest and in the summer of 1897 he took a study trip to Siam and Malaysia.
-Along these overseas trips, he acquired extensive botanical data and regional information that eventually became vital to write the research papers that granted him a successful lecturing career, taking postings in renown universities:
+In 1894, Gwynne-Vaughan worked with D. H. Scott at the Jodrell Laboratory in Kew.
+While there, he began to specialize in the microscopic study of plants.
+He then traveled overseas to exotic locations with a group of young British academics and adventurers, among them his second-cousin Gwynneth de Candia Vaughan.
+Gwynne-Vaughan spent 1895 in Amazonian rubber plantations.
+Along these overseas trips, he acquired extensive botanical data and regional information that eventually became vital to write the research papers that granted him a successful academic career.